Fairphone 3: Reception

-iFixit gave it a 10 out of 10 repairability score, 10 is easiest to repair.
+iFixit gave it a 10 out of 10 repairability score; 10 is easiest to repair.

 Fairphone 3+

 The Fairphone 3+ was launched in August 2020.
 It has upgraded front and rear cameras, improved audio, an increase in the amount of recycled plastic it contains (40% rather than 9%) and Android 10.
-The rear camera has a larger sensor, intelligent scene detection and a higher dynamic range.
+The rear camera has a larger sensor, intelligent scene detection, and a higher dynamic range.
 The front camera has a bigger sensor and a higher dynamic range.
 The new cameras and speaker are alternatively available as modules that can be swapped in the original Fairphone 3.

 The audio improvements cannot be achieved purely by a speaker module upgrade.
-The speaker module is only for the rear/side speaker and output is only improved if the new core module for the FP3+ is used.
+The speaker module is only for the rear/side speaker, and output is only improved if the new core module for the FP3+ is used.

-Fair trade: wages

-Building on its Worker Welfare Fund, Fairphone is in the process of rolling out bonus pay to Taiwan-based Arima's factory of 500 workers in Suzhou, China where Fairphone's devices are manufactured.
-The bonus will be paid to bring wages up to living wages and while initially it was going to be paid only to workers on the Fairphone line, after discussions with workers and management "they indicated that it's a better idea to spread the bonus over the whole company to avoid tensions."
-There's also a second bonus fund, which takes the form of a "higher product price to Arima" for making progress on working conditions and worker satisfaction.